bcgov/ds-intro-to-r-2-day/docs/05-dplyr.md

 source: Rmd
 ---

-# Dataframe Manipulation with dplyr

-# Exploring Data Frames
+# Exploring and Manipulating Data Frames with dplyr

 At this point, you've seen it all: in the last lesson, we toured all the basic data types and data structures in R. Everything you do will be a manipulation of those tools.
 But most of the time, the star of the show is the data frame—the table that we created by loading information from a csv file.
 In this lesson, we'll learn a few more things about working with data frames including how you might summarize a dataframe by a grouping variable, including only certain observations in your summary.
+We will do this with the popular package `dplyr`.

 ```r